-The UP is an alternative to the existing validation process of a European patent in individual countries.
-It is therefore not a ‘new’ patent, but an option to extend the validity of a European patent granted across all participating countries* in a single stroke.
-The process of applying for and granting European patents will remain as it is.
+The unitary patent is an alternative to the existing validation process of a European patent in individual countries.
+Thus, it is not a “new” patent, but an option for a granted European patent to be effective in all 17 participating countries* at once.
+There is no change to the process of applying for and granting European patents.

-- The European Patent Office will annually charge one amount for the maintenance of the UP in the participating countries, meaning that no more annual fees will be owed in individual countries.
+- The European Patent Office charges one annual fee for maintaining the unitary patent.
+So there are no more annual fees for individual countries.

-If you sell your UP, this will apply to all participating countries.
-It is therefore not possible to sell a UP on a per-country basis.
-However, licences can be granted per country or region.
+If you sell your unitary patent, it covers all participating countries.
+So it is not possible to sell a unitary patent per individual country.
+However, licenses can be issued by country or region.

 The Unified Patent Court (UPC)

 Litigation on infringement and validity of European patents was always handled by the national courts of the respective country until 1 June 2023.
 With the advent of the new European Patent Court (the UPC), litigation for all participating countries will be centralized in this new European court.
 This applies to all new and existing European patents valid in one or more of the participating countries.
 However, patent holders can choose not to have their patents covered by the UPC with a so-called ‘opt-out’.

 What will the UPC mean for patent holders?